MonotaRO

-MonotaRO Co., Ltd., is a Japanese e-commerce company of industrial supply products based in Hyogo, Japan.
+MonotaRO Co., Ltd., is a Japanese e-commerce company of industrial supply products based in Osaka, Japan.
 The company was named to Forbes Asia "Best Under A Billion" list in 2013.

 Overview

 MonotaRO sells Maintenance, repair, and operations products through internet and catalogs, targeting small and mid-sized manufacturing companies.
 MonotaRO sells various product categories such as personal protective equipment, hand tools, fasteners, and lab supplies.
 It has more than 1 million customers in Japan.

 The company name MonotaRO is an acronym for Maintenance, Repair & Operations.
 It also means to have sufficient number of products in Japanese.
 It is also a play on the name of the Japanese hero Momotaro.